brandonsutan/IBM-Full-Stack-Software-Developer-Professional-Certificate/README.md

 ## Embracing the Intensive Learning Experience

 My experience with this certificate has been nothing short of intensive and rewarding.
-I dedicated myself to approximately 10 hours a week, navigating through 12 challenging courses covering various topics.
+I dedicated approximately 10 hours a week, navigating through 12 challenging courses covering various topics.
 Each class brought unique challenges, from cloud computing and web development to microservices and containers, pushing me to grow technically and creatively.

 ## Mastering a Diverse Skill Set